Phase-field modeling of cyclic behavior in quasi-brittle materials: A micromechanics-based approach: Incorporation of ratcheting-driven cyclic plasticity

 Another key component of plasticity models is the evolution equation for plastic strain, governed by the flow rule, which determines how the plastic strain develops in response to stress once yielding occurs.
 In associative plasticity models, the flow rule is derived from the principle of maximum dissipation and corresponds to the normality rule, meaning the plastic strain rate is normal to the yield surface in stress space.
 In contrast, non-associative models abandon normality in favor of a more general flow rule, which is derived from a plastic potential different from the yield function \cite{ulloa2021b}.

-To incorporate ratcheting behavior into the flow rule, the plastic potential function $g^\mathrm{p}$ is defined as follows \cite{ulloa2021b}:
+To incorporate ratcheting behavior into the flow rule, the plastic potential function $g^\mathrm{p}$ is defined as follows:

 where $A_\theta$ is the dilation coefficient which is assumed to take a value between zero and $A_\varphi$. $\beta_K$ and $\beta_\mu$ are ratcheting parameters associated with volumetric and deviatoric contributions, respectively.
-Since the underlying plasticity model is pressure-dependent, the ratcheting mechanism is also formulated to account for both volumetric and deviatoric strain components \cite{ulloa2021b}.
+Since the underlying plasticity model is pressure-dependent, the ratcheting mechanism is also formulated to account for both volumetric and deviatoric strain components.
 In this context, macroscopic dilatancy is directly related to the normal opening of microcracks during frictional sliding, caused by the roughness of these microcracks.
 It is important to note that despite the non-associative nature of the plasticity model, it remains variational.
-Further details on this can be found in \cite{ulloa2021b, ulloa2022a}.
+For further details, the reader is referred to \cite{ulloa2021b}.

 The flow direction is defined by the subdifferential of the plastic potential:

 with

 Here, $\hat{\bm{n}}$ and $\hat{\bm{r}}$ represent the directions of plastic and ratcheting strain rates, respectively.
 Accordingly, the non-associative flow rule is defined as